EVAyo/epicgame-claimer/README.md

 #### Notice

-In Linux system, you may need to install Chromium dependencies(Refer to [Chrome headless doesn't launch on UNIX](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#chrome-headless-doesnt-launch-on-unix)).
-Or you can use any other browser that use Chromium kernel(e.g. Chrome), then add `--chromium-path` to set path to the browser executable.
+If the script runs incorrectly in Linux system, you can try to use Chrome instead of default Chromium(Refer to [Chrome headless doesn't launch on UNIX](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#chrome-headless-doesnt-launch-on-unix)).
 The following commands may fix some problems.

 ##### Install Chrome